Updated: Sep 4

 I’m showing my process as I paint through this mass of petals that make up the head of the November birth flower.
 I’m adding my updates to the top, so if you’re interested, start reading at the bottom of this page.

-Well, I couldn't help myself.
-And I knew this would happen.
-As soon as the mum was finished, I took it to the scanner and computer and got to work.
-I cleaned the blossoming mum up petal by petal.
+As soon as the mum was finished, I took it to the scanner and computer and got to work cleaning up the blossoming mum up petal by petal.
 Then brought in the stem and leaves I had painted earlier and added them to the flower.
 I'm so happy with the results.
-The November birth flower has been released to our listings at Etsy.
+The November birth flower has been released to my listings at Etsy.

 I woke up this Saturday morning excited to have the day to finish this painting and to release November birth flower by the end of the day on Sunday.
 Lots of work between now and then; but lots of fun and creative energy.
 It was too early to use natural lighting on this photo so the color isn't quite right.
 I am trying to give the center a slight pale green tinge.

 Yikes!
 This is getting exciting, but the day is filling up and it looks like I’ll have to come back to this tomorrow.